mau5ken/catching-ruby/README.md

 ## Build 100% with Jekyll.
-A more descent Readme.md soon
+A more decent Readme.md soon